Nishanth1812/Projects/README.md

 ## 🔬 Projects In Development

-### 🔹 Predictive Analytics Dashboard
+### 🔹 Full Stack Music Streaming Service
-Real-time data visualization with ML forecasting
+AI-powered recommendation engine with personalized playlists and music discovery

-### 🔹 Natural Language Processing API
+### 🔹 Revenue management system
-Enterprise API for text analysis
+Interactive and powerful application to manage your money
 ---

 ## 💻 Tech Stack